Apteco/apteco-api/pkg/docs/AudiencesApi.md

     # Create an instance of the API class
     api_instance = apteco_api.AudiencesApi(api_client)
     data_view_name = 'data_view_name_example' # str | The name of the DataView to act on
 audience_detail = apteco_api.CreateAudienceDetail() # CreateAudienceDetail | The details for the audience to create.
-If you want              to update a specific audience then PUT to the /Audiences/{audienceId} URL (optional)
+If you want              to update a specific audience then POST to the /Audiences/{audienceId} URL (optional)

     try:
         # Creates a new audience from the given details for the logged in user.